Fourier Learning Machines: Nonharmonic Fourier-Based Neural Networks for Scientific Machine Learning: Computational Results

+\end{exmp} This PDE has discontinuous solution and the boundary condition $u(0,t) = u(1,t)$ induces a discontinuity in the boundary as well.
+In this case, we compare the approximated solution with the numerical solution obtained by Godunov's method.
+The results are illustrated in Fig.~\ref{fig:Burger} and summarized in Table~\ref{tab:Burgers_PDE}.

 The numerical experiments demonstrate that FLMs consistently outperform other NN models across a set of multidimensional PDEs.
 While SIREN and vanilla feedforward NNs perform well when the target function contains similar mathematical behavior as the activation function they use, FLMs achieve significantly lower error metrics and faster convergence (see tables in Appendix~\ref{appen: results}) regardless of the PDE.
-In terms of the MSE and MAE metrics, FLMs were shown to perform better than all models considered for each PDE.
+In terms of the MSE and MAE metrics, FLMs were shown to perform better than all models considered for each PDE, with the exception of Burgers' PDE.
+This difficulty in approximating the solution of Burgers' equation was anticipated, mainly because of the presence of a discontinuity.
+However, the FLM was still able to attain an MSE of the same order of magnitude of the best performing model, the Vanilla Tan NN.
 In terms of Max Error, FLMs also showed an overall superior performance, even though not always dominating the other models.
 In general, out of all of the competing models, SIREN NNs are the models with the closest performance to that of FLMs.
 In the next section, we apply the proposed FLM model to the solution of a family of OCPs.